Guide: Flexible vs. Stiff Running Shoes

 In order to make the distinction between flexibility and softness (which are often confused), we will explain both:

-• Midsole hardness or softness explain how comfortable the shoes are in therms of cushioning: do your feet sink in, is the experience pillowy like, etc. Runners describe cushioning using phrases like “running on clouds”, “walking on pillows”, “soft”, “squishy”, “dense”.
+- Midsole hardness or softness explains how comfortable the shoes are in terms of cushioning: do your feet sink in, is the experience pillowy like, etc. Runners describe cushioning using phrases like “running on clouds”, “walking on pillows”, “soft”, “squishy”, “dense”, "plush".
+We wrote about this in great detail here Guide: Soft vs. firm running shoes.

-This is why there are shoes that are soft yet stiff (the most popular example is carbon-plated running shoes featuring soft foams that are stiffened up by using the plates which help with the balance a lot).
-There aren’t many very flexible shoes that are plush (only 6) or very stiff and firm shoes (only 1).
-The majority is in-between.
+This is why there are shoes that are soft yet stiff (the most popular example is carbon-plated running shoes featuring soft foams that are stiffened up by using the plates, which helps with balance a lot).
+There aren’t many very flexible shoes that are plush, or shoes that are at the same time very stiff and firm.
+The majority are in between.

 4 features of flexible running shoes